Ella-Hoeppner/Quoot/README.md

   * In addition to `(fn [...] ...)` which defines a conventional lambda, `(operator [...] ...)` defines an operator that takes in it's arguments unevaluated, allowing for arbitrary processing of the internal AST (this is sometimes called an "fexpr" in older Lisps). `operator`s can always call `eval` on their arguments, and `fn` can be thought of as the special case of `operator` that always calls `eval` on all of it's arguments.
 Unlike macros, Quoots `operator`s are first-class objects that can be interacted with at runtime.
   * Among other consequences, this means that operators like `or` can seamlessly be used as arguments to higher-order functions, which isn't the case in most other Lisps where they're implemented as macros.
 If the first argument to `or` evaluates to `true`, then it doesn't matter what the rest of the arguments evaluate to, so their evaluation can be skipped to save performance.
 But it isn't possible to express this behavior inside a lambda, and so most lisps implement `or` as a macro instead.
 However, that means that code like `(map or '(true false) '(true true))` doesn't work, as `or` isn't a function and therefore can't be passed to `map`.
 But in quoot, `operator`s can decide for themselves whether or not to evaluate their arguments, so `or` can avoid unnecessarily evaluating it's arguments while still acting like as a first-class object that has no trouble being composed with higher-order functions. `(map or '(true false) '(true true))` will run fine in Quoot, but not in Scheme, Common Lisp, or Clojure (at least, not without creating a lambda that wraps `or`, which is ugly and inelegant).
   * This does mean that syntactic abstractions defined with `operator` have an associated run-time cost, rather than being fully expanded at compile-time like traditional macros.
 However, the semantics of traditional macros are, just like lambdas, a special case of the semantics of operators.
 Therefore, Quoot will also include a `macro` special form that encapsulates this special case and can be expanded in a pre-processing stage for cases where maximal performance is important.
   * While Quoot's evaluation model is inspired by the vau calculus, it differs in important ways.
-The primary practical difference to the is that Quoot does not have an equivalent Kernel's `wrap` or `unwrap` operatives.
+The primary practical difference is that Quoot does not have an equivalent Kernel's `wrap` or `unwrap` operatives.
+Also, Quoot encourages the use of quoting and unquoting operators, whereas Kernel does not implement them, and strongly discourages their use.
 * Powerful, ergonomic, and concise metaprogramming via a top-level unquote operator.
   * Using an unquote at the top-level (i.e. not inside a quoted form), which would simply cause an error in most Lisps, instead indicates that the unquoted form should be evaluated in a pre-processing step before the rest of the code is evaluated.
 This can accomplish things similar to traditional macros, but can be much more concise while still being very readable (arguably moreso than traditional macros in many cases).
 This can often allow you to eliminate local repeated code in a very concise way, which otherwise would require a one-off macro that looks clunky and crowds up the namespace.
   * Consider a clojure expression like: